mahdig7/ELO-Suicide-Rate/README.md

 https://www.kaggle.com/datasets/russellyates88/suicide-rates-overview-1985-to-2016

 ## Challenges and Limitations
 •	The challenge lies in the complexity of the problem and the multiple variables involved.
-Suicide rates are influenced by a combination of socio-economic, cultural, and psychological factors, making it a multi-dimensional issue.
+Suicide rates are influenced by a combination of socio-economic, cultural, and psychological factors, making it a multi-dimensional issue.<br>
-•	The dataset does not include comprehensive data from all countries, potentially limiting the generalizability of the findings.
+•	The dataset does not include comprehensive data from all countries, potentially limiting the generalizability of the findings.<br>
-•	The analysis primarily focuses on descriptive statistics and visualizations, with limited exploration of causal relationships or in-depth statistical modeling.
+•	The analysis primarily focuses on descriptive statistics and visualizations, with limited exploration of causal relationships or in-depth statistical modeling.<br>
-•	The dataset may lack certain relevant variables that could provide additional context for understanding suicide rates.
+•	The dataset may lack certain relevant variables that could provide additional context for understanding suicide rates.<br>